 Skills & Qualifications:

-- Knowledge of community resources, the Mental Health Act and other relevant legislations.
+- Knowledge of community resources and

-- Proficiency in Microsoft Office and
+- Proficiency in English and Vietnamese is a

 Qualified applicants may apply with a resume and cover letter to email@example.com